DannyS-stack/festifind-front/README.md

 # user stories
-- as a user I want to be able to see the groups that I am in
+- As a user I want to be able to see the groups that I am in
 - As a user I want to be able to login
-- as a user I want to be able to see who is in my group
+- As a user I want to be able to see who is in my group
-- as a user I want to be able to see who is in my group
+- As a user I want to be able to see who is in my group
 - As a user I want to be able to Sign up
 - As a user I want to be able to be the owner of a group
-- as a user I want to be able to create a new group
+- As a user I want to be able to create a new group
 - As a user I want to be able to ad people to my group
-- as a group owner I want to be able to  remove people from my group
+- As a group owner I want to be able to  remove people from my group

 # Project board